DrEmpiricism/Optimize-Offline/README.md

 # What does the -Registry parameter do?
 The -Registry parameter applies an array of registry entries and values designed to further enhance both the security of the default image as well as its usability and aesthetics.
 For example, it completely disables Cortana without removing the default search feature, disables a significant amount of telemetry and background feedback submission, removes bloatware link creation and disables a plethora of annoying default features.

-The Hardened setting introduces a few additional registry entries and values that disable Provisioned Application and System Application access to various device sensors that are not specifically granted.

 # What does the SetupComplete.cmd script do?
 The SetupComplete.cmd is a setup script that automatically runs after the OOBE component pass completes during the setup of a new Windows 10 installation.
 It includes the further automatic disabling of tasks for services or applications that were removed.
 It also includes an automatic detection and removal of the "DefaultUser0" ghost account that can often times be created.
 A reboot is recommended after the first bootup of the optimized image in order to complete the "DefaultUser0" ghost account removal.

-# What does unattend.xml do?
-The unattend.xml is a small answer file that is generated to bypass some screens that appear during the OOBE stage of the Windows Setup process in order to speed-up the installation process.

 # Are any of these settings dangerous?
 No, none of the automatic processes are dangerous; however one must be careful when selecting what System Applications are removed.

 # How does the System Application removal work?
 System Applications are a lot like Provisioned Application Packages in respect that they are provisioned and installed during the setup of Windows.
-During the WindowsPE component pass, setup looks for these System Applications in the default registry and provisiones them for installation only if their entries are present.
+During the WindowsPE component pass, setup looks for these System Applications in the default registry and provisions them for installation only if their entries are present.
 By removing their respective registry entries, Windows Setup does not provision them for installation.

 This method is safer than force removing the System Application using its component package, as the force removal of numerous System Applications' component packages can trip the dreaded "STATUS_SXS_COMPONENT_STORE_CORRUPT"  flag.
 This is a critical component store corruption flag that will then be detected by any servicing command and Windows Update and prevent both the servicing and updating of the Operating System.
 The only way to remedy and fix this error is to re-install the Operating System.